Monash Freeway: Route and conditions

 The M1 route also carries the recently developed VicRoads Traffic Management System which included Freeway On-Ramp metering (with road loops and signals), over-head speed limit and lane signs and electronic message boards; there are also various CCTV cameras and traffic sensors to monitor traffic flow and conditions constantly.
 Electronic 'Estimated Travel Time' boards are also used in conjunction with the sensors.

 Standard travel time for Monash Freeway/CityLink (Southern link), in both directions, is 32 minutes: 7 minutes between Clyde Road and the South Gippsland Freeway, 5 minutes between the South Gippsland Freeway and EastLink, 8 minutes between EastLink and Warrigal Road, 5 minutes between Warrigal Road and Toorak Road and 7 minutes between Toorak Road and Kings Way (which is outside the Domain Tunnel on the West Gate Freeway).

-The usual peak period travel time with traffic congestion is between 45–70 minutes.
+The usual peak period travel time with traffic congestion is between 45 and 70 minutes.
 Some of the slowest intersections at these times include the EastLink and South Gippsland Freeway interchanges.
 In times of extreme congestion or traffic accidents, the travel time can quickly increase to as high as 110 minutes.